tink-ab/tink-link-ios/README.md

 ## Prerequisites

-1. Create your developer account at [Tink Console](https://console.tink.com)
+1. Create your developer account at [Tink Console](https://console.tink.com).
-2. Follow the [getting started guide](https://docs.tink.com/resources/getting-started/set-up-your-account) to retrieve your `client_id` and `client_secret`
+2. Follow the [getting started guide](https://docs.tink.com/resources/getting-started/set-up-your-account) to retrieve your `client_id` and `client_secret`.
-3. Add a deep link with scheme and host to your app (`yourapp://host`) to the [list of redirect URIs under your app's settings](https://console.tink.com/overview)
+3. Add a deep link with scheme and host to your app (`yourapp://host`) to the [list of redirect URIs under your app's settings](https://console.tink.com/overview).

 ## Requirements